NVIDIAGameWorks/KickstartRT/README.md

 - Windows10 SDK
   Any recent one should be fine.
 Tested with : 10.0.20348.0.
 - PIX EventMarker runtime
-  If you want to enable perf merker in SDK’s render passes.
+  If you want to enable perf marker in SDK’s render passes.
 Tested with : 1.0.220124001.

 ##### Linux
 - Cmake 3.22+
 - Vulkan SDK
-  Should be worked with 1.2 or higher.
+  Should work with 1.2 or higher.
 Tested with 1.2.189.
 - gcc/g++ 9.3 or above
-- Other various libs
+- Various external packages including
   - libglu1-mesa-dev
   - freeglut3-dev
   - mesa-common-dev